 If someone else is going to drive my child, they are going to crash and get in a horrible accident.

 I know how ridiculous this may seem to some people.
 I mean, driving is a huge part of everyday life that most people don’t think twice about.
 However, I cannot tell you how many times I have felt the need to go over the right way to put my daughter in her car seat and properly buckle her seat belt with anyone that just might have to drive her somewhere.
 And if I know about the trip in advance, forget about it.
 I am worrying the entire time until she is back home safe.

 If someone takes too long to respond to a text, they must be mad at me.
 Or maybe they think I’m mad at them?
 Maybe the last message I sent was worded too harshly?
 Or maybe something happened to them?
 Are they ok, are they safe?
 Texting is a nightmare for me.
 I find myself constantly using exclamation points and being overly expressive with punctuation for fear of coming across as rude or short.
 I will also reread a text over and over before hitting send and I can’t even count the number of times that I misinterpreted a text to mean much worse than the actual truth.

-I need GPS to go everywhere, even if it’s a place I’ve been hundreds of times.
+I need Waze (or any GPS) to go everywhere, even if it’s a place I’ve been hundreds of times.